dothezz/freefilesync-source/Readme.txt

 1. Compare files (bytewise or by date) and synchronize them.
 2. No limitations: An arbitrary number of files can be synchronized.
 3. Subfolders are also synchronized, including empty folders.
+4. Unicode support.
-4. Network support.
+5. Network support.
-5. Lean & easy accessible UI: Highly optimized for speed and huge sets of data.
+6. Lean & easy accessible UI: Highly optimized for speed and huge sets of data.
-6. Algorithms coded in C++ completely.
+7. Algorithms coded in C++ completely.
-7. Focus on usability:
+8. Focus on usability:
 	- Only necessary functionality on UI: no overloaded menus or icon jungle.
 	- Select folders via drag & drop.
 	- Last configuration and screen settings are saved automatically.